Apply through the Common Application, unless you are in one of the groups listed at the right.

 - Freshman: Request that your high school send or transmit the Common Application School Report and an official transcript directly to Undergraduate Admissions.
 Transcripts for grades 9-11 must be issued from the high school in which you completed junior year and must include a listing of all high school courses and grades.

 - Transfer: Request that all the colleges/universities you have attended send an official transcript directly to Undergraduate Admissions (whether or not credit is desired).
 Photocopies, student copies, emailed electronic college transcripts are not acceptable.
-If you apply during your first year of college studies or from colleges with non-standard grading systems, you must also submit official high school transcripts and SAT/ACT scores.
+If you apply during your first year of college studies after high school graduation, or from colleges with non-standard grading systems, you must also submit official high school transcripts.

 - Freshman: Standardized test scores (SAT I and/or ACT) are required for admission.

 - Transfer: Standardized test scores (SAT I and/or ACT) are required only for transfer applicants who apply during their first year of college studies after high school graduation and those who are coming from colleges that use non-standard grading methods.

 International: Applicants who are non-native speakers of English are required to demonstrate their English language proficiency.
 Please see the International Application Procedures.